Table of Contents

 Function applications: foo x y z

-As in other modern FPLs, these are written simply as juxtaposition (i.e., in ``curried'' form) and associate to the left.
+As in other modern FPLs, these are written simply as juxtaposition (i.e., in ‘‘curried’’ form) and associate to the left.
 Operator applications are written using prefix, postfix or infix notation, as the declaration of the operator demands, but are just ordinary function applications in disguise.
 E.g., x+y is exactly the same as (+) x y.

 Conditional expressions: if x then y else z

-Evaluates to y or z depending on whether x is ``true'' (i.e., a nonzero integer).
+Evaluates to y or z depending on whether x is ‘‘true’’ (i.e., a nonzero integer).
 An exception is generated if the condition is not an integer.
-Conditional expressions are special forms with call-by-name arguments y and z; only one of the branches is actually evaluated.
-(The logical operators && and || are treated in a similar fashion, in order to implement short-circuit semantics.)

 Lambdas: \x -> y